 - 8. Appoint (subject to shareholder ratification, if applicable), retain, compensate, and oversee the work performed by the Independent Auditor for the purpose of preparing or issuing an audit report or related work.
 Review the performance of the Independent Auditor and remove the Independent Auditor if circumstances warrant.
 The Independent Auditor shall report directly to the Audit Committee and the Audit Committee shall oversee the resolution of disagreements between management and the Independent Auditor in the event that they arise.
 Consider whether the Independent Auditor's performance of permissible non-audit services is compatible with the Independent Auditor's independence. - 9.
 Review with the Independent Auditor any problems or difficulties and management's response, including: any accounting adjustments that were noted or proposed by the Independent Auditor but were "passed" (as immaterial or otherwise); any communications between the audit team and the Independent Auditor's national office respecting auditing or accounting issues presented by the engagement; and any "management" or "internal control" letter issued, or proposed to be issued, by the Independent Auditor to the Company.
-Such difficulties include any restrictions on the scope of the Independent Auditor's activities or on access to requested information, and any significant disagreements with management.
+Such difficulties include any restrictions on the scope of the Independent Auditor's activities or on access to requested information, and any significant disagreements with management. - 10.
+Review the Independent Auditor's attestation and report on management's internal control report, and hold timely discussions with the Independent Auditor regarding the following: - all critical accounting policies and practices; - Critical Audit Matters (as defined in Public Company Accounting Oversight Board Standard AS 3101) identified by the Independent Auditor and communicated to the Audit Committee and/or the Board; - all alternative treatments of financial information within GAAP that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the Independent Auditor; - other material written communications between the Independent Auditor and management including, but not limited to, the management letter and schedule of unadjusted differences; and

-- 10. Review the Independent Auditor's attestation and report on management's internal control report; and hold timely discussions with the Independent Auditor regarding the following: - all critical accounting policies and practices; - all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the Independent Auditor; - other material written communications between the Independent Auditor and management including, but not limited to, the management letter and schedule of unadjusted differences; and - an analysis of the Independent Auditor's judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements. - 11.
+- an analysis of the Independent Auditor's judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements. - 11.
 At least annually, obtain and review a report by the Independent Auditor describing: - the firm's internal quality control procedures; - any material issues raised by the most recent internal quality-control review, peer review, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and - (to assess the Independent Auditor's independence) all relationships between the Independent Auditor and the Company.

-After reviewing the foregoing report, the Audit Committee should evaluate the Independent Auditor's qualifications, performance and independence, including a review and evaluation of the lead partner, taking into account the opinions of management and the Company's internal auditors (or other personnel responsible for the internal audit function).
+After reviewing the foregoing report and the Independent Auditor's work throughout the year, the Audit Committee should evaluate the Independent Auditor's qualifications, performance and independence, including a review and evaluation of the lead partner, taking into account the opinions of management and the Company's internal auditors (or other personnel responsible for the internal audit function).
 In addition to assuring the regular rotation of the audit partner, the Committee should consider whether there should be regular rotation of the Independent Auditor itself to assure continuing auditor independence.
 The Committee should present its conclusions with respect to the Independent Auditor to the full Board.